 Craft sympathy flowers into bookmarks for a timeless memento of your loved one.
 For an added touch, make a pressed flower bookmark for each of your closest friends and relatives, and stick between the pages of the deceased’s favorite book for a sentimental memorial gift.
 Click here for directions on how to make a bookmark out of pressed flowers

 Similar to pressing flowers, which we discussed above, drying flowers helps preserve their beauty and allows you to display the flowers in a way that is sentimental to you in remembrance of your loved one.
-For directions on how to air-dry your flowers, click here, and see below for inspiration on how to display your dried sympathy flowers.
+See below for inspiration on how to display your dried sympathy flowers.

 Using a shadowbox instead of a flat picture frame (as previously described) allows you to display your dried flowers in their natural, un-flattened shape.
 Adding a picture, prayer, poem, or writing sample from your loved one can help further personalize your DIY keepsake.
 Click here for instructions on how to craft a dried flower shadow box.